 If you like the experience of a tour of the streets of Paris and want to give it some more originality, I recommend you to try a gastronomic tour of Paris.
 The essence of this type of tours is also to learn more details about the city, but these are focused on gastronomy and also include tastings of star products of the French capital such as cheese, chocolate or wine.

-If you want a specific recommendation, I recommend this market tour and cheese and wine tasting with chef Alex.
-In addition to the tastings and the guide's explanations, you will also enjoy the conversations with the vendors, which makes this tour a very authentic experience that is difficult to enjoy in any other way.
+If you want a specific recommendation, I recommend this gastronomic tour of the Latin Quarter of Paris.
+In addition to the tastings and the explanations of the guide, you will also enjoy the conversations with the vendors, which makes this tour a very authentic experience that is difficult to enjoy in any other way.

 There is also an option to enjoy Paris in all its immensity without having to walk through each of its streets.
 The tourist bus, although at first it may seem too touristy if you are looking for a more authentic trip, is a great option to continue enjoying the incredible views of the city while you rest a little or move from one area to another.

-Especially in big cities like Paris, the bus is usually a good way to get to the most interesting areas without having to get on the metro in the crowd and above all, without missing a single detail of what's going on outside.
+Especially in big cities like Paris, the bus is usually a good way to get to the most interesting areas without having to get on the metro through the crowds and above all, without missing a single detail of what's going on outside.
 I leave you an article I wrote about Paris Hop on Hop off Bus Tours in case you want to know more.

 8. Opera Garnier Tours